Merkoba/Meltdown/README.md

 ## Console <a name="console"></a>

-To enable the console use `--show-console`.
+To enable the console use `--console`.

 This allows you to send actions from the terminal that launched the program.